davidegat/AIRCBot/README.md

 ### General
 - Connects to IRC servers and channels.
-- Supports basic IRC commands and responses.
+- Supports IRC commands and responses.
 - Authenticates users for private interactions.
 - Maintains a conversation history to provide contextually aware responses.
-- Supports automatic chat to queries
+- Supports automatic chat to queries.
-- Limited interaction with channel (if asked by user via UI, or if OP status is given)
+- Limited interaction with channel (if asked by user via UI, or if OP status is given).

 ### AI-Powered Conversations
 - Uses a locally hosted language model (via LMStudio API - download: https://lmstudio.ai/) to respond to messages.
-- Can be adapted to use remote API (like OpenAI)
+- Can be adapted to use remote API (like OpenAI).
 - Natural, context-aware language generation prompt, adapted for IRC interactions.
 - Fetches and references the latest news for conversations about current events.

 ### Security
 - Requires password-based authentication for private messaging.
-- Implements basic anti-brute-force measures with temporary blocking for multiple failed login attempts.
+- Implements basic anti-brute-force measures with temporary blocking for failed login attempts.
 - Uses a local LLM by default to increase privacy.
 - Secure connection support.
-- Sanitized to avoid LLM to send raw commandS to The IRC server.
+- Sanitized to avoid LLM to send raw commands to The IRC server if prompted to do so.

 ### Graphical Interface
 - Provides a Tkinter-based GUI for managing the bot.
 - Features connection setup, message sending, and console logging.
-- Includes a detailed help menu for user guidance.
+- Includes help menu for user guidance.

 ![image](https://github.com/user-attachments/assets/384b1112-b769-4e05-92d0-8d642bfd3d80)
 ![image](https://github.com/user-attachments/assets/19530dc6-fd81-4e5f-b6f3-726a2fc4b0b2)